nicfel/AIM-Tutorial/README.md

 <figcaption>Figure 10: Tree with the same topology but different node order.</figcaption>
 </figure>

-The figure shows the species tree as well as between which species gene flow is supported with a Bayes Factor with more than 20.
+The figure shows the species tree as well as between which species gene flow is supported.
+Only if gene flow is supported with Bayes Factor with more than 20, it is plotted.
 The log file reports the parameter estimates seperately for each of the different uniquely ranked species tree topologies.
 The files are numbered by their relative posterior support, with file nr 1 being the most probable species tree.
 The support for each individual ranked topolofy is given as the title of each figure.

 The figure of the most probable inferred tree should look something like the figure below.